 Nearly 50% of all statin drug users stop taking them due to the complications associated with them.
 Researchers have studied 4 million people using statin drugs over a 5-year period, and reported that they saw no evidence whatsoever that statin drugs reduced cardiovascular events or risk.

-If you’re currently taking a statin drug or you’ve taken one in the past, or your cholesterol is considered too high, it’s important to address nutrient deficiencies and consider much safer and natural therapies:
+It’s important to protect yourself from the side effects of statin drugs.
+If you’re currently taking a statin drug or you’ve taken one in the past, or your cholesterol is considered too high, it’s important to address nutrient deficiencies and consider much safer and natural therapies.

 It’s no surprise that most statin studies are funded by Big Pharma and the stain drug companies!
 If you have had a heart attack or have heart disease, the evidence shows that statin drugs may help to protect against a second heart attack.
 However, the majority of cholesterol-lowering drugs are prescribed to healthy people whose cholesterol is a little high.
 For these folks, the risk clearly outweighs the benefit.

-If a doctor’s go-to remedy is to prescribe a statin drug and they fail to ask anything about your diet, environment or lifestyle, and they fail to assess thyroid function, hormones, toxic load, digestion, gut health, underlying infections, and nutrient status, walk away!
+If a doctor’s go-to remedy is to prescribe a statin drug, and they fail to mention the cholesterol benefits or fail to ask anything about your diet, environment or lifestyle, and they fail to assess thyroid function, hormones, toxic load, digestion, gut health, underlying infections, and nutrient status, walk away!

 No one is statin deficient…just nutrient deficient, poor food and lifestyle choices, eating too many chemicals, chronically stressed, toxic environment, emotionally overloaded, underlying infections, hidden food sensitivities, sunlight deficiency, chronic low-level inflammation, hormone imbalances and sleep deprived.